PracticalGenomics/cogaps-on-sciserver/docs/no_toc/04-RStudio.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; d.
 When you get to the end, it will ask if you want credit on Coursera.
 Choose “**No**” (we are not using Coursera for this course).

+6. Congratulations!
+You have successfully completed the first lesson in swirl, Basic Building Blocks!

 ### Managing your C-MOOR RStudio compute container

 If you delete your container now, you will lose **all** your progress in swirl.
 If you need to return to any part of the tutorial later, it is a good idea to keep the container until you are sure that you’re finished using it.